wurmlab/genevalidator/README.md

 * Main ORF validation (for nucleotides) (a graph is dynamically produced)
 * Validation based on multiple alignment (a graph is dynamically produced)

+It is also possible to add your own custom validations to GeneValidator.

 ## Installation Requirements
 * Ruby (>= 1.9.3)
-* NCBI BLAST+ (>= 2.2.25+)
+* NCBI BLAST+ (>= 2.2.29+)
 * MAFFT installation (download [here](http://mafft.cbrc.jp/alignment/software/)).<br>
 Linux and MacOS are officially supported!
 * Mozilla FireFox - In order to dynamically produce graphs for some of the validation, GeneValidator relies on dependency called 'd3'.
-Unfortunately, at this moment of time, d3 only works in Firefox.
+Unfortunately, at this moment of time, d3 only works in Firefox (download [here](https://www.mozilla.org/en-GB/firefox/new/)).

 ## Installation
 1) Type the following command in the terminal